 Buying A SIM Card In Manufaktura or Galeria Łódzka

-The big four phone providers have branches all over Łódź, but the easiest places to compare different deals are in the Manufaktura or Galeria Łódzka shopping malls, both close to the landmark Piotrkowska Street.
-You’ll find Plus, Play, Orange, and T-Mobile stores in both – see the map below.
-Manufaktura is open from 10am until 10pm Monday to Saturday and Galeria Łódzka is open 9.30am until 9pm on the same days.
+The four main networks all have branches across Łódź, but the easiest places to compare deals and get set up are the Manufaktura and Galeria Łódzka shopping malls — both close to the landmark Piotrkowska Street.
+You will find Orange, T-Mobile, Play, and Plus stores in both.
+Manufaktura is open 10am–10pm Monday to Saturday; Galeria Łódzka is open 9.30am–9pm on the same days.

 Buying An Orange SIM Card

-- Once your trip is over, you can simply switch the SIMs back over and your phone should work as before.
+- When your trip is over, switch your original SIM back in and your phone returns to normal.

 Łódź SIM Card Map